appirio-tech/thurgood/readme.md

 * User creates a new job one of two ways:
     * User logs into Thurgood, creates a job, uploads zipped code and submits it for processing
     * User logs into Thurgood, creates a job and a project (pointing to a github project repo), and configures commits to this repo to fire a webhook to thurgood that submits the job for processing using the code from the project repo.
-* Thurgood downloads the job's zip file, uppacks it, adds in any necessary build or authentication files and pushes it to a github repo.
+* Thurgood downloads the job's zip file, unpacks it, adds in any necessary build or authentication files and pushes it to a github repo.
 * Github post-commit webhook notifies Jenkins of new code.
 Each specific job listens for a webhook from a specific github repo.
 Therefore, there is a one-to-one relationship between repos and jenkins jobs.
 * Jenkins pulls code, run Checkmarx scan and deploys to Salesforce if necessary.
 * During the Jenkins process, it send status updates back to the API and writes to the job's log file.

-## To Do

-* The Jenkins account below is currently using the cxcloud.com server for scanning code.
-Once the Appirio Checkmarx server is running on AWS, the Checkmarx plugin in Jenkins needs to be updated with this URL.
-* Change the password for https://cxcloudscan.com/cxwebclient (jeff@appirio.com).
-* Post link to Thurgood queue
-* Upload to new repos

 ## Jenkins & Checkmark

 You can log into the Jenkins server at: [http://ec2-54-158-149-254.compute-1.amazonaws.com/jenkins/login](http://ec2-54-158-149-254.compute-1.amazonaws.com/jenkins/login).

-The Checkmarx server is located at:

 ## Models